 Eighth grade Spanish focuses on the active development of listening and reading comprehension, speaking and writing skills, and cultural knowledge.
 Using the Santillana textbook series, students build vocabulary and learn basic grammatical structures, creating a solid foundation of the Spanish language.
 The vocabulary topics covered include parts of the body, the senses, habits, hobbies, sports and pastimes.
 Grammatically we focus on conjugating irregular present tense verbs, reflexive verbs, forming commands, and the present progressive tense.
 Additionally, students partake in a variety of hands-on, student-led projects with a cultural focus, culminating in a school-wide showcase at the end of the year.

-The 8th-grade visual art curriculum explores the work of 20th century and contemporary artists Elizabeth Murray, Wayne Thiebaud, Alexander Calder, Jackson Pollock, and Kehinde Wiley.
+The 8th-grade visual art curriculum explores the work of traditional, contemporary, and modern artists.
 There is a strong emphasis on art history as well as conducting in-process critiques during which the students use appropriate vocabulary.